 A closer view of the scouts' bench seat is presented here.
 A hose for air filtration is stowed above the seat, two fire extinguishers are on the upper shelf with the filtration masks, and a black clip for an M16 rifle is visible near the front of the shelf.
 The small tunnel to the driver's compartment can be seen to the front of the vehicle.

 A stowage rack for TOW and Javelin antitank missiles is opposite the scouts' bench.
-Stowage was changed to accomodate the Javelin upon its acceptance, replacing that for the earlier Dragon missile.
+Stowage was changed to accommodate the Javelin upon its acceptance, replacing that for the earlier Dragon missile.
 The label by the black knob reads: "FUEL FILLER COMBAT LOCK.
 PULL TO LOCK."

 The driver's position is illustrated here, looking down into his hatch.
 The large door to the driver's rear contains gun tools and spare parts, and a pump handle.
 The large placard on the door to the driver's right contains instructions on starting the vehicle, as well as for swimming and fording water obstacles.
-The shift pattern is ilustrated on the black shifter housing, and the yellow sticker on this housing gives instructions on the parking brake release method.
+The shift pattern is illustrated on the black shifter housing, and the yellow sticker on this housing gives instructions on the parking brake release method.
 The switch box placed behind the driver by the turret basket is for fan control.
 The additional armor protection on the hull is obvious to the right of the hatch.

 This blurry shot shows the front of the driver's compartment.
 The steering yoke is front and center, and the gauge above this is the speedometer.
 The three indicator lights to the speedometer's right warn the driver of, from top to bottom, unusual transmission oil pressure, high transmission oil temperature, and a clogged fuel filter.
 The transmission selector is to the right of the steering yoke, and has markings for reverse, pivot, drive, and low gear ranges.
 The meshed accelerator pedal is placed at the driver's right foot, the green brake pedal is to the left of the accelerator, and there is stowage for a pamphlet bag beside the driver's right leg.

 The gunner's instruments and controls are visible in this picture.
 The gun control cadillacs are in the center of the picture, below the sighting periscope housing.
 The day sight of the IBAS is on the right, while the gunner's night sight is under the browpad.
 The black-handled knob to the right of the periscope housings is for opening the protective flaps for the sights and laser rangefinder.
 As illustrated on the meshed center panel, pivoting the handle down to the vertical position closes the doors.
 The gunner's seat is visible in the lower left of the picture, and his hatch can be seen in the turret roof.
+The tops of the manual traverse and elevation handwheels can be seen to the left and right, respectively, of the gun control cadillacs.
+A trigger was provided on the traverse handwheel.

 The Bradley commander sits just to the gunner's right.
 The turret control box seen on the left of the picture is the same one that was to the right in the picture of the gunner's station above.
 The screen serves as the commander's thermal viewer, as well as information displays which can be transmitted digitally to or from other units.
 The commander's override handle is visible on the right side of the turret.
 The controls below the commander's information screen are for, left to right: stowage of the CITV; adjusting the autotrack feature and gaze size of the IBAS; adjusting the RBD display, and below this selecting whether the laser rangefinder uses the first or last return; and adjusting the mode, polarity, zoom level, etc., of the CITV.
 Two periscopes can be seen in the turret roof.